jquard/jquard/README.md

 # Jquard

-Build admin panels in Rails with a few lines of Ruby.
+Build modern admin panels and apps in Ruby on Rails with a few lines of code.

-Jquard is a mountable Rails engine, inspired by [Filament](https://filamentphp.com) for Laravel.
-You describe your models with a chainable Ruby DSL and get searchable, sortable, paginated tables and create/edit forms — styled, and driven by Hotwire so pages update without a full reload.
-There's a generator that reads your model and writes the first version for you, so you're rarely starting from a blank file.
+Jquard is a mountable Rails engine, inspired by [Filament](https://filamentphp.com) from the Laravel ecosystem.
+With Jquard, you can describe your models with a chainable Ruby DSL and get searchable, sortable, and paginated tables — styled with Tailwind and Heroicons, and driven by Rails defaults.

+The built-in generator reads your models and writes the first version for you, so you never start from a blank file.

 ![The Jquard admin panel](https://raw.githubusercontent.com/jquard/jquard/main/docs/images/posts.png)